Click on pictures for larger image.

 Marketing the Rainbow

-Underwear was the fastest-growing category of men’s wear in 2012, up 13 percent.
+Underwear has been the fastest-growing category of men’s wear for years.
 According to data provided by Euromonitor, the global underwear market was worth just over $110 billion in 2014.
 And what product would be better suitable than underwear to show near naked models, thus attracting a gay audience?

-Founded in 1992 by Greg Sovell, a gay man, the 2(x)ist brand never hesitated to engage in gay marketing - even after the takeover by the Morét Group in 1995.
+Founded in 1992 by Greg Sovell, a gay man, the 2(x)ist (pronounce: To Exist) brand never hesitated to engage in gay marketing - even after the takeover by the mainstream Morét Group in 1995.
 Sovell used to work with Calvin Klein before (an often recurring ‘theme’).

 A specialist website reports: “2(x)ist underwear has stamped its mark on modern day designs and styles.
-Some of the most iconic undies available today, sophisticated yet keeping with their honest casual everyday wear and usability.
+They bring some of the most iconic undies available today, sophisticated yet keeping with their honest casual everyday wear and usability.
 They are the forerunner in innovative materials and style cuts.”

 From the start, this brand was directed at what was perceived to be a “gay market”.
 A campaign from 1994 used straight model Tracy James (who had previously worked for 16 different underwear brands): his looks were believed to attract a homosexual audience.